The Tecovas Foundation

 Ms. Alpern, of Open Door Advisors, Inc., advises social entrepreneurs on how to successfully navigate the challenges and opportunities inherent in triple-bottom line ventures.

 Ms. Alvarez is a JD/MPH with significant experience supporting social enterprises.
-She is a past prize winner in the William James Foundation's business plan competition.
+She is a past prize winner in WJF's business plan competition.
 She currently works as a journalist.

 Mr. Ambrose has invested over $60 million in emerging markets private equity and venture capital and has launched two companies.